 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-At September 30, 2020, the financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents, and accounts receivable.
-The Company invests any excess cash balances in short-term, highly liquid and highly-rated financial instruments such as cash and short-term guaranteed deposits, all held with financial institutions in Canada and the United States.
+At March 31, 2021, the financial instruments that potentially subject the Company to credit risk consist of cash and cash equivalents, and accounts receivable.
+The Company invests its cash balances in short-term, highly liquid and highly-rated financial instruments such as cash and short-term guaranteed deposits, all held with financial institutions in Canada and the United States.
 Management considers that its exposure to credit risk is low.